y-zahidi/y-zahidi/README.md

 ### 🎯 About me

-I'm a Computer Engineering student at **ISMAGI (Rabat)**, with a 2-year background as a **Specialized Technician in Digital Infrastructure & Cybersecurity** (ISMO Tétouan).
+I'm a Computer Engineering student, with a 2-year background as a **Specialized Technician in Digital Infrastructure & Cybersecurity** .
 I work at the intersection of **secure systems and clean software** — from deploying SIEM stacks in production to shipping full-stack apps and BI data warehouses.

 - 🛡️ Hands-on with **Wazuh, Suricata, Sysmon, MISP, FortiGate, Nessus, Cisco** networks
 - 💻 I also build software end-to-end: **C++ / Delphi**, **PHP / JS / MySQL**, **WordPress**, **Data Warehouses (MySQL + QlikView)**
 - 🎓 Certified **Cisco CCNA 1-3**, **Fortinet NSE 1-3**, **EC-Council (DFE / EHE / NDE)**, **Orange Cybersec**, **ICSI CNSS**
 - 💼 Open to **PFE / internships / first job 2026** in Cybersecurity, DevSecOps, IT Infrastructure, or Data Engineering — Morocco / EU / Remote
-- 📫 **yassirzahidi8@gmail.com** · 📞 +212 669 855 624

 ---